Goga Bitadze NBA Preview vs. the Wizards

 Goga Bitadze Insights vs. the Wizards

-- This season, Bitadze has made 2.7 field goals per game, which adds up to 5.9% of his team's total makes.
+- Bitadze has taken 4.8 shots per game this season and made 2.7 per game, which account for 4.9% and 5.8%, respectively, of his team's total.

-- On defense, the Wizards have allowed 124 points per game, which is 29th-best in the NBA.
+- On defense, the Wizards have allowed 124.8 points per contest, which is 29th-best in the league.

-- The Wizards are the worst squad in the NBA, allowing 50.6 rebounds per game.
+- On the glass, the Wizards have conceded 50.2 rebounds per game, which is worst in the league.

-- Conceding 29.2 assists per contest, the Wizards are the 29th-ranked team in the NBA.
+- Looking at assists, the Wizards have allowed 29.4 per contest, worst in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!